AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

 >[!NOTE]
 >
-> Before the first CDN log entry is sent, your HTTP server must successfully complete a one-time challenge: a request sent to the path ``wellknownpath`` must respond with ``*``.
+> Before the first CDN log entry is sent, your HTTP server must successfully complete a one-time challenge: a request sent to the path ``/.well-known/fastly/logging/challenge`` must respond with an asterisk ``*`` in the body and 200 status code.

 #### HTTPS AEM logs {#https-aem}